weng1102/reading_app/curriculum/booksummary_lessonsinchemistry.md

 1. Right then, some women walked by talking about cast iron temperatures.
 It was something they had learned from Supper at Six.
 1. The reverend told Mad that All Saints denied Calvin Evans had ever lived there.
 He called several times.
 1. Mad shook her head.
 She was positive it was the right home.
 Everybody lies.
+### Worksheet Questions
+For the following questions, write or draw your answers:
+1. Elizabeth keeps making statements that are not typical for the 1960s.
+Do you think this is making her more or less popular?
+To who?
+1. Mad is determined to find more out about her Dad.
+Have you ever continued to work on something even when someone tried to stop you?
 ## Chapter 34: All Saints
 1. In 1933, the bishop went to All Saints, a ratty boys home in Iowa.
 1. They wanted him to discipline the boys and find money for the home.